platu/libsensehat-cpp/README.md

  ```
  Depending on the number of example programs, compilation may take some time.

 You're done !
-It is now time to open example files and run tour own tests.
+It is now time to open example files and run your own tests.